dllup markup language

 Why SVG math instead of MathJax or KaTeX?

-MathJax is slow, causes page content to jump around as math is being rendered, and may freeze the browser on old hardware or slow browsers.
-KaTeX does not support critical math entities such as matrices.
+Client-side MathJax is slow, causes page content to jump around as math is being rendered, and may freeze the browser on old hardware or slow browsers.
 Saving math equations as SVG files also allows the SVG files to be cached in case a single equation shows up many times.
 Some users also prefer to disable Javascript for privacy reasons even when they are using a modern browser that supports SVG images.

 Where can I find an example of a dllup file?